History of Sloane Stephens in Timeline

 March 2010: WTA Tour Main-Draw Debut

-In March 2010, Sloane Stephens qualified for the Indian Wells Open, making her WTA Tour main-draw debut a week before turning 17, defeating Lucie Hradecká in her first main-draw match.
+In March 2010, Sloane Stephens qualified for the Indian Wells Open, making her WTA Tour main-draw debut and winning her first career main-draw match before losing to Vera Zvonareva.

 2010: Junior Grand Slam Events

-Following big titles in 2009, Sloane Stephens only played in the remaining junior Grand Slam events in 2010 and skipped the Australian Open.
+Following the big titles in 2009, Sloane Stephens only played in the remaining junior Grand Slam events in 2010 while skipping the Australian Open.

 2010: Junior Doubles Titles

-In 2010, Sloane Stephens, as a promising junior player, achieved a junior ranking of world No. 5 and won three out of four major girls' doubles titles with her partner Tímea Babos.
+In 2010, Sloane Stephens achieved a junior ranking of world No. 5 and secured three out of four major girls' doubles titles with her partner Tímea Babos.

-2011: WTA Rankings Climb and Grand Slam Debut
+2011: WTA Ranking Climb and Grand Slam Debut

-In 2011, Sloane Stephens climbed the WTA rankings, won her first professional singles title at the Camparini Gioielli Cup, and made her Grand Slam main-draw debut at the French Open.
-She also entered the top 100 of the WTA rankings.
+In 2011, Sloane Stephens climbed the WTA rankings, won her first professional singles title at the Camparini Gioielli Cup, and made her Grand Slam main-draw debut at the French Open, reaching a career-best No. 128 in the world.
+She also reached her first WTA Tour quarterfinal at the Southern California Open and the third round of the US Open, debuting in the top 100.

-In 2011, at the Adelaide International, Sloane Stephens suffered her first loss to a player outside the top 200 since 2011, being defeated by Arina Rodionova.
+In 2011, at the Adelaide International, Sloane Stephens experienced her first loss to a player outside the top 200 since 2011, being defeated by Arina Rodionova.

 June 2012: Switched coaches to David Nainkin

-In June 2012, Sloane Stephens switched coaches to David Nainkin to try and qualify for the 2012 Olympics.
-Despite having a high enough ranking, she narrowly missed qualifying since she was the fifth-highest ranked American and each country was allotted a maximum of four players in each draw.
+In June 2012, Sloane Stephens switched coaches to David Nainkin in order to try to qualify for the 2012 Olympics.
+Although her ranking was high enough to qualify, she narrowly missed out on that goal as she was the fifth-highest ranked American.

 2012: First Encounter with Halep

-In 2012, Simona Halep won her first encounter against Sloane Stephens at the Barcelona Ladies Open.
+In 2012, Sloane Stephens and Simona Halep had their first encounter at the Barcelona Ladies Open, which Halep won.

 2012: End of Grand Slam Streak

-In 2012, Sloane Stephens' streak of reaching the second week of every major ended at the US Open with a third-round loss.
+Sloane Stephens' streak of reaching the second week of every major ended in 2012 after a third-round loss at the US Open.

 2013: Victory Against Serena Williams

-In 2013, Sloane Stephens achieved her only victory against Serena Williams at the Australian Open, a match that garnered international attention.
+In 2013, Sloane Stephens secured her only victory against Serena Williams at the Australian Open, which garnered international attention and put her on the cusp of cracking the top 10 of the WTA rankings later in the season.

-In 2013, Sloane Stephens upset Maria Sharapova at the Cincinnati Open and reached the fourth round of the US Open, finishing the year at world No. 12.
+In 2013, Sloane Stephens upset Maria Sharapova at the Cincinnati Open but lost in the next round.
+At the US Open, she faced Serena Williams, who avenged her Australian Open loss and won the tournament.
+Stephens finished the year at world No. 12.

 In 2013, Sloane Stephens won her next two meetings against Simona Halep, including a first-round match at the Australian Open.